Boluwatife312/LITA-Class-Documentation/README.md

 ### *Project Overview*
 -------------

-During the process of this project, I focused on two main areas;
+During the process of this project, I focused on two main areas:
 1. Sales Performance Analysis for a retail store
 2. Customer Segmentation for a subscription based service